paradime/paradime.github.io/_posts/2015-9-10-Hello-World.md

 that accepted roman numerals and output their numeric equivalents (and vice-versa) was the first time that this programming stuff seemed impressive.

-## Whhere i'm at
+## Whhere I'm at
-Currently i'm in attendance at the Rochester Institute of Technology, studying Software Engineering, Computer Science, and Communications.
+Currently I'm in attendance at the Rochester Institute of Technology, studying Software Engineering, Computer Science, and Communications.
 RIT's co-op program landed me a sweet job working at a startup in Columbus, Ohio called [CoverMyMeds][cmm].
 Working as a web developer there has been both challenging and rewarding.
 I cannot say that I've pushed myself to work harder to keep up with my peers as I do here.
 In the brief 3 months working there, lessons in Ruby,